abdul-1432/Card-Expander/README.md

 </div>
 ```

-3. Customize the appearance of the card using the provided CSS classes (`card-expander`, `card-header`, `card-content`, etc.) or create your own styles.
+3. Customize the appearance of the card using the provided CSS classes (`card-expander`, `card-header`, `card-content`, etc.) or create your styles.

 4. Initialize the card expander by calling the `initCardExpander()` function in your Javascript file or inline script: